AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 * Almost none of the values that you want to plot are zero values.
 * You don't have more than seven categories.
 * The categories represent parts of the whole.
-Data that is arranged in several columns or rows only can be plotted in a multi series pie chart.
-When you create a Pie chart with multiple data series, the first data series is placed in the center of the pie.
-Each successive series forms a ring on the pie.
-Keep in mind that although a data item may appear larger on the outside of the ring than one on a ring toward the center of the chart, the size is proportional to the values within the series.

 Doughnut chart are functionally identical to pie charts, the only difference is that it has a hole in the middle.